-- 1) The person striking the signature initials the petition at the place where the signature is struck; and - 2) The person striking the signature signs a certification listing the page number(s) and line number(s) of each signature struck from the petition.
+- 1) The person striking the signature initials the petition at the place where the signature is struck; and - 2) The person striking the signature signs a Certification of Deletions, listing the page number(s) and line number(s) of each signature struck from the petition.
 Such certification shall be filed as a part of the petition (SBE Form P-2A).
 (10 ILCS 5/7-10)

-For independent candidates only, in addition to 1-2 above, the persons striking signatures from the petition shall each sign an additional certificate specifying the number of certification pages listing stricken signatures which are attached to the petition and the page numbers indicated on such certifications.
-The certificate shall be filed as a part of the petition, shall be numbered, and shall be attached immediately following the last page of voters' signatures and before the certifications of stricken signatures (SBE Form P-2B).(10 ILCS 5/10-3)
+For independent candidates only, in addition to 1-2 above, the persons striking signatures from the petition shall each sign an additional Certificate of Attached List of Deletions specifying the number of certification pages listing stricken signatures which are attached to the petition and the page numbers indicated on such certifications.
+The certificate shall be filed as a part of the petition, shall be numbered, and shall be attached immediately following the last page of voters' signatures and before the certifications of stricken signatures (SBE Form P-2B).
+(10 ILCS 5/10-3)

-NOMINATION BY CAUCUS -MUNICIPALITIES
+NOMINATION BY CAUCUS - MUNICIPALITIES

 Established political party candidates for municipal offices are nominated by party caucus in cities, villages, and incorporated towns with a population of 5,000 or less.
-Municipal established party caucuses are to be held on the first Monday of even-numbered years.
-(10 ILCS 5/10-1(a)) In 2022, that day is December 5, 2022.
-Certificates of Nomination are filed with the municipal clerk during the filing period, December 12-19, 2022.
+Municipal established party caucuses are to be held on the first Monday in December of even-numbered years.
+(10 ILCS 5/10-1(a)) In 2024, that day is December 2, 2024.
+Certificates of Nomination are filed with the municipal clerk during the filing period, December 9-16, 2024.
 (10 ILCS 5/10-6(2))

-NOTE: Municipalities with a population of 5,000 or less may, no later than November 15, 2022, determine by ordinance that political parties shall nominate candidates for municipal office by primary election.
+Municipalities with a population of 5,000 or less may, no later than November 15, 2024, determine by ordinance that political parties shall nominate candidates for municipal office by primary election.
 (10 ILCS 5/7-1(b)) The municipality is responsible for all costs incurred relative to conducting a primary election.
 (10 ILCS 5/17-30)